Sandra Bengel Budd, Board Member

 Steven G. Fogg, M.D., Board Member

-Dr. Steven Fogg graduated from Bullard High School in 1980.
-He has Bachelor’s of Science degree in Mechanical Engineering from BYU and Doctorate of Medicine from the University of Utah.
-After specializing in Ophthalmology at St. Louis University, he returned to the Valley to work with his father in 1995.
-Dr. Fogg and his wife, Stephanie, chose to raise their five children in the Clovis Unified school system and they have benefited from attending CUSD schools.
-He is a devoted supporter of Clovis athletics and academics and believes in the importance of building the mind, body and spirit of each student.
-He is a strong defender of Clovis Unified’s values, character and tradition of excellence that attracts families to move into our school district.
-Dr. Fogg serves on local hospital and medical boards and is an assistant clinical professor at UCSF-Fresno.
-He serves in the youth program at his church.
+Dr. Steven Fogg was raised in Fresno and is the oldest son in a family of seven children.
+He has Bachelor of Science degree in Mechanical Engineering from Brigham Young University and Doctorate of Medicine from the University of Utah.
+After specializing in Ophthalmology at St. Louis University, he returned to the Valley to work with his father.
+Dr. Fogg and his wife, Stephanie, raised their five children in the Clovis Unified school system.
+He and his wife are devoted supporters of CUSD athletics and academics.
+Dr. Fogg believes in the importance of building the mind, body and spirit of each student and is a strong defender of Clovis Unified’s values, character and tradition of excellence that attracts families to move into our school district.
+Dr. Fogg has served on local hospital and medical boards.
+He enjoys teaching and is an assistant clinical professor at UCSF-Fresno.
+He loves challenges and hard work.
+His childhood wish was to be a farmer and has raised a variety of animals.
 Dr. Fogg joined CUSD Governing Board in 2016.
 Term expires 2020.

 Serving on the Governing Board since 1996, Brian Heryford has seen his involvement in the school district grow along with his children.
 Progressing from Parent Club President and Booster at the elementary and intermediate school level, Mr. Heryford ran for election to the school board in 1995.
 He holds a Bachelor of Arts degree in Business from the University of Santa Clara and has run his own insurance brokerage firm in Clovis.
 Mr. Heryford is active in a number of community organizations, including the Old Town Clovis Kiwanis, the Clovis Rodeo Association, and the local Boy Scouts.
 “Clovis Unified is a great district and I want to keep it that way,” he said in regard to his work with the Governing Board.
 Term expires 2020.